Fibroadenomas are the most common benign tumour of the breast.

 The majority of patients can be reassured that they do not have evidence of breast cancer following a single visit.
 Some may need to await further tests (e.g. core biopsy results) whilst others may be given a likely diagnosis.

-In young patients (< 25) with a low risk history; examination and imaging may be sufficient to make a diagnosis of fibroadenoma.
-In older patients or those with indeterminate (or concerning) examination or imaging, a core biopsy must be considered.
+In young patients (< 25 years) with a low-risk history; examination and imaging findings - these alone may be sufficient to make a diagnosis of fibroadenoma.
+In older patients or those with indeterminate (or concerning) examination or imaging, a biopsy must be considered.

-Each patient referred to two week wait one-stop clinic will be reviewed by a specialist.
+Each patient referred to the two-week wait one-stop clinic will be reviewed by a specialist.
 This will involve a detailed history including family history.
-Following this the patient will be carefully examined.
+Following this, the patient will be carefully examined.

-This will depend in part on the history and examination and the patients age.
-Clinics are set up to conduct both breast USS and mammograms.
+This will depend in part on the history and examination and the patient's age.
+Clinics are set up to conduct both breast ultrasound scans (USS) and mammograms.

 The majority of fibroadenomas can be managed conservatively.

-Simple, small and asymptomatic, biopsy proven fibroadenomas do not need further treatment.
-If appearances are classical in young patients (e.g. under 25) biopsy may be avoided and interval imaging considered.
+Simple, small and asymptomatic, biopsy-proven fibroadenomas do not need further treatment.
+If appearances are classical in young patients (e.g. under 25 years) biopsy may be avoided and interval imaging considered.

-Patients should be advised to re-present if the tumour changes in size, they develop pain or any other features that may indicate breast cancer (e.g. skin and nipple changes).
+Patients should be advised to re-present if the mass changes in size, if they develop pain or any other features that may indicate breast cancer (e.g. skin and nipple changes).

-In certain circumstance excision may be discussed, this includes:
+In certain circumstances excision may be discussed, this includes:

 Have comments about these notes?
 Leave us feedback